microsoft/MixedRealityToolkit-Unity/Documentation/DownloadingTheMRTK.md

 ## Unity asset downloadable from the MRTK GitHub site

-You can download the packaged [Unity Asset from here](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases) for importing in to your project.
+You can download the packaged [Unity asset from here](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases) for importing in to your project.

 ## Unity NuGet delivery (*Coming soon*)